 In addition to paying Social Security and Medicare taxes, your employer must also report your wages to the Social Security Administration.
 To be eligible for Social Security, disability benefits or Medicare benefits in the future, you must earn eligibility credits during your working years.
 As a household employee, you will earn:

 - One credit for every $1,300 you make in 2017

 If your employer pays more than $1,000 in any quarter of the current year (or the previous year) to his or her household employees collectively, he or she is responsible for paying Federal Unemployment Tax on the first $7,000 in wages for each household employee.
 You do not pay this tax; your employer pays it.

 Federal income tax withholding

-The IRS requires you to pay income taxes throughout the year as you earn income, not just on April 15.
+The IRS requires you to pay income taxes throughout the year as you earn income, not just on April 15, unless you are exempt for some reason.
 In most cases, employers do this by withholding money from paychecks for taxes and sending it to the IRS on their employee's behalf.